 Moreover, when your devices get connected at Starbucks or the airport, are you even sure about the authenticity?
 Is the open connection even legit?
 It is highly possible a thief left that Wi-Fi port to steal your banking information by accessing your device.
-Just to be safe, it is highly recommended not to make transactions or access anything confidential when connected with a public network.
+Just to be safe, it is highly recommended not to make transactions or access anything confidential when connected to a public network.
 Instead, use a VPN as an added measure of safety to protect your data from interested onlookers.

 Where does a VPN fail?